Skip to main content

 Trauma and chronic illness can amplify each other.
 Unprocessed trauma keeps the nervous system in defensive states, which raises inflammation and disrupts regulation.
 Chronic illness, in turn, increases stress and trauma exposure.
 Addressing both layers often produces results that medication alone cannot.

-Studies show that slow breathing protocols (especially extended exhales and resonance breathing) lower blood pressure, reduce cortisol, and improve HRV.
+Studies show that slow breathing protocols (particularly extended exhales and resonance breathing) lower blood pressure, reduce cortisol, and improve HRV.
 A randomized study by Huberman and colleagues found cyclic sighing outperformed mindfulness meditation for reducing stress and improving mood over a month of daily practice.

 Cold exposure on the face or whole body activates the diving reflex, which slows heart rate through vagal pathways.
 Brief, controlled cold (cold plunges, face dunks, cold showers) can trigger a parasympathetic surge afterward.
 Use it carefully if you have cardiovascular disease or arrhythmias.